ramonmata/titanic-training/README.md

 This notebook contains the exploratory analysis and modeling for the *Titanic Getting Started Prediction Competition*, it also tries to document **R** commands executed

-*Update Date: Wed May 3 12:40:08 2017*
-*R version: 3.4.0*
+*Update Date: Wed May 3 13:20:54 2017* <br> *R version: 3.4.0*

 Packages and Data Files
 -----------------------

-The following commands add the specified variables to the R enviroment so we can use their functionality
+The following commands add the specified variables to the R environment so we can use their functionality

 ``` r
 # Data Visualisation and themes